By Alex Morgan 1 min read

 Utilizing Body Language and Verbal Cues

-Non-verbal communication plays a vital role.
+Non-verbal communication matters.
 Relaxed posture, steady eye contact, and consistent speech patterns reinforce the illusion of strength or certainty during a bluff.

 Mixed Strategies and Deception Patterns